 Improve your dumbbell bench press to build a bigger, broader and stronger chest

 A set of dumbbells will allow you to transform your physique by adding muscle mass across your torso.
 The dumbbell lateral raise is one of the best moves for adding shoulder size, width and definition.
 The dumbbell biceps curl will build bigger and stronger arms.
-And the dumbbell pullover will give you a broader back.
+The dumbbell pullover will give you a broader back.
+And the dumbbell bench press will pack on size and strength across your chest.

-But if you’re serious about adding size and strength to your chest to build bigger, broader and more defined pecs – and have already mastered the best press-up variations – then you’re ready to graduate to the dumbbell bench press and the fast muscle mass gains it provides!
+So if you’re serious about building bigger, broader and more defined pecs – and you’ve already mastered the best press-up variations – then you’re ready to graduate to the dumbbell bench press and the fast muscle mass gains it provides!

 Common dumbbell bench press mistakes